Chicago limits downtown access after night of tense protests

 Mayor Lori Lightfoot, who had already ordered an indefinite nightly 9 p.m. curfew, said the Illinois National Guard had been requested to help keep order.
 She said only essential workers would be allowed into the central business district, city trains and bus service would be suspended, major streets would be blocked with city sanitation trucks and Chicago River drawbridges allowing pedestrians and vehicles into downtown would remain lifted.

-But reports of vandalism continued to crop up in several city neighborhoods and some suburbs.
-The communities of Tinley Park, Crestwood and Oak Lawn alerted residents to stay home due to civil unrest.
-Many businesses boarded up.
+More protests were planned for Sunday in Chicago and Lightfoot said city officials were working with activists to find alternate locations to downtown where they could demonstrate.
 Gov. J.B.
-Pritzker said he activated 375 Illinois National Guard soldiers to assist local law enforcement with street closures.
+Pritzker said he would activate 375 Illinois National Guard soldiers to assist local law enforcement.

 The downtown Chicago demonstrations that drew thousands started peacefully Saturday afternoon in a plaza, with protesters reading the names of black people who have died at the hands of police.
 But that gave way to violence and destruction that continued overnight Sunday in Chicago and elsewhere.